googleprojectzero/fuzzilli/README.md

 ### Execution

-The fuzzer supports different modes of execution for the target engines:

-* [Forkserver](Sources/Fuzzilli/Execution/Forkserver.swift): similar to [afl](http://lcamtuf.coredump.cx/afl/), this will stop execution in the child process after (parts of) the process initialization are completed, then fork a new child process for every generated sample.
-* [REPRL (read-eval-print-reset-loop)](Sources/Fuzzilli/Execution/REPRL.swift): in this mode the target engine is modified to accept a script over some IPC channel, execute it, then reset its internal state and wait for the next script.
-This mode tends to be faster.
+Fuzzilli uses a custom execution mode called [REPRL (read-eval-print-reset-loop)](Sources/Fuzzilli/Execution/REPRL.swift).
+For that, the target engine is modified to accept a script input over pipes and/or shared memory, execute it, then reset its internal state and wait for the next script.
+This removes the overhead from process creation and to a large part from the engine ininitializaiton.

 ### Scalability